 Climb Mount Esja Mount Esja, also called Esjan, is a great option for hikers who are staying in Reykjavík.
 Only a 30-minute drive from the Icelandic capital, Mount Esja is easy to climb, especially during summer.
 It is914 meters high (2,999 feet)and the path is well-marked.
 Plus, it is really simple to get there if you don’t have a car as there are buses heading to this beautiful mountain.

 Experience the crazy nightlife Reykjavík is a lively city.
 Iceland has a wide range oflocal beers, and they are all delicious!
 Trythe best bars in Reykjavíkto taste the golden drinks everyone loves here.
 Party under the midnight sun is something unique you will for sure not forget about.
-The nightlife, or“Djammith”as Icelandic people say, is different here than in any other countries.
+The nightlife, or“Djammith”as Icelandic people say, is different here than in any other country.

 Visit some of our local geothermal pools or relax in a natural hot spring Icelanders love to chill out in ahot swimming pool or in a natural hot spring.
 There are plenty of them around the Icelandic capital.
 Locals usually eat ahot dogafter and we recommend it.
-The closest geothermal pools to Reykjavík that are still out of the city are the world famous Blue Lagoon, the hot river of Reykjadalur and theSecret Lagoon.
+The closest geothermal pools to Reykjavík that are still out of the city are the world-famous Blue Lagoon, the hot river of Reykjadalur and theSecret Lagoon.
 Those three are really outstanding and special.
 Inside Reykjavík, you will find a lot of regular hot swimming pools.

-Chase the midnight sun down The midnight sun will give you incredible picture opportunities.
+Chase the midnight sundown The midnight sun will give you incredible picture opportunities.
 Don’t forget your camera to immortalize this unique moment!
 You can go by the seashore, where a picture of theSun Voyagerwith Mount Esja in the background is really a good photographic subject.
 The mountain sun gives a really nice light, reflecting on the ocean.

 Important events in Reykjavík